 - ¼ cup liquid castile soap (where to buy organic liquid castile soap)

-- ¾ teaspoon grapeseed, sweet almond, hazelnut, avocado, or olive oil
+- ¾ teaspoon grapeseed, sweet almond, hazelnut, avocado, or olive oil (where to buy these carrier oils)

 - 8 drops essential oils (where to buy 100% pure essential oils)